RoboPhred/autoccultist/readme.md

 Project dependencies should be placed in a folder called `externals` in the project's root directory.
 This folder should include:

-- BepInEx.dll - Copied from the BepInEx 5.0 installation under `BepInEx/core`
+- BepInEx.dll - Copied from the BepInEx installation under `BepInEx/core`
+- 0Harmony.dll - Copied from the BepInEx installation under `BepInEx/core`
 - Assembly-CSharp.dll - Copied from `Cultist Simulator/cultistsimulator_Data/Managed`
 - UnityEngine.CoreModule.dll - Copied from `Cultist Simulator/cultistsimulator_Data/Managed`
 - UnityEngine.UI.dll - Copied from `Cultist Simulator/cultistsimulator_Data/Managed`